ApacheThunder/EZP_Bootstrap/README.md

 This is easy to account for.
 Anytime you build a custom bin file for this cart, just copy a 0x400 chunk of data from 0x108400 over to 0x1200.

-It is possible data at 0x0x108400 instead appears else where in regions beyond the 4MB range of the flash chip.
+It is possible data at 0x108400 instead appears else where in regions beyond the 4MB range of the flash chip.
+(or it may have put it's exploit here and swaps it in after passing the white list checks)

 But it's beyond the real data range of the internal flash chip so really not relevent anymore if you are using a custom rom.